mozilla/mozbase-deprecated/README.txt

 Outside of the reserved keys, the remaining key, values are up to convention to use.
-There is a (currently very minimal) generic integration layer in ManifestDestiny for use of all tests.
+There is a (currently very minimal) generic integration layer in ManifestDestiny for use of all harnesses, ``manifestparser.TestManifest``.
 For instance, if the 'disabled' key is present, you can get the set of tests without disabled (various other queries are doable as well).

 Since the system is convention-based, the harnesses may do whatever they want with the data.
 They may ignore it completely, they may use the provided integration layer, or they may provide their own integration layer.
-This should allow whatever sort of logic they want.
+This should allow whatever sort of logic is desired.
 For instance, if in yourtestharness you wanted to run only on mondays for a certain class of tests::

  tests = []